Predictive models: How Accenture now predicts the probability of winning sales

 Artificial intelligence (AI) is evolving from a hot new trend to an enabler of business transformation delivering real benefits within key enterprise business processes.
 As a technology-driven company applying “the New” now, Accenture is innovating by applying AI technologies and embedding insight into business applications to enable our people to make better business decisions.
 It’s what we call Applied Intelligence.

-To help make this happen, we have an Enterprise Insight team within our internal IT organization.
+To help make this happen, we have a CIO Applied Intelligence team within our internal IT organization.
 This global team consists of business analysts, data scientists, user experience experts, and software engineers, and change management practitioners.
 We work with Accenture business stakeholders to shape, deliver, and operate analytics solutions that improve Accenture business process outcomes.

 One area we’re focused on is predictive models.
 Predictive analytics, powered by AI, process Accenture’s huge volumes of data to suggest the probability of a business outcome based on a specific transaction and its similarity to other to the outcomes of previous, similar transactions.
 The model then presents those suggestions back to the end user in real-time, providing additional information to make better business decisions.

 When we began our predictive model journey, our Accenture Sales & Pricing Excellence organization reached out to us with a potential use case.
 They wanted to improve sales effectiveness and drive better profitable growth.
 Specifically, they needed to help sales teams better understand if deals they pursue are really likely to convert into wins, or if not.